"Every passing minute is another chance to turn it all around." ~Sofia in Vanilla Sky

 Insurance can be incredibly CONFUSING even for professionals.
 Please feel free to discuss any questions or concerns regarding insurance with me and I will help break it down for you.

-I can submit to most major insurance providers to help you receive some help with session costs.
+I can submit to most major insurance providers to help you receive some help with session costs but I do not accept payment from them.
+All reimbursements and payments will be sent directly to you.
 There are some insurance companies I cannot submit to, but will provide you with the paperwork to submit yourself.
 I also offer low fee and sliding scale fees to help make the sessions and working together possible for you; after all, you can only benefit from the work we could do together if you can attend the sessions!

 If you plan to use insurance to help cover the cost of sessions, please email me photos of both the front and back of your insurance card along with your Date Of Birth (DOB) - this allows us to have better estimated session costs rather than discussing hypotheticals.
 Before our first meeting, I will contact your insurance carrier to confirm insurance coverage, inquire about your specific benefits, and the reimbursement rates for CPT Codes 90791 (Intake), 90834 (psychotherapy for an individual and/or family member), 90847/90846 (family therapy), and 90839 (crisis) prior to our first meeting.While these amounts are quotes and estimates, they may not be a guarantee of coverage or benefits.
 We will know the official rates once we receive the EOB (Explanation of Benefits).
 You are responsible for anything insurance does not cover.